 Uncontracted braille table: Select your uncontracted braille table, then press Enter.

 Contracted braille table: Select your contracted braille table, then press Enter.
 Select None to not have to cycle through contracted braille when using the braille grade toggle.

+Content Voice: Select the content voice of your choice, then press Enter.
+Select None to turn the Content voice off.
+Voices available depend on your selection for the menu voice and additional voice, which can be changed from the download language and voices section within the Speech settings.

 Save configuration: Press Enter to save your configuration.